AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 I have doubts that the Realm Bot will be able to do what this bot does because of how complex it is.
 Regardless, use what you want to use, and there's no harm in having both.

-(As for *why* `/online` is less accurate than Realm Bot's `/realm players` - the Playerlist bot caches results for performance, while Realm Bot does a request each time the command is run.
-Note that the Playerlist requires one Xbox account to operate that you don't typically even have to see, while the Realm Bot requires you to link your account, which it'll then use for everything.
-Due to a number of technical reasons, this means if the Playerlist bot did a request each time the command was ran, it would have to process a *lot* more data than the Realm Bot does, which isn't ideal.)
+(Note that the Realm Bot has `/realm players`, which is essentially Playerlist's `/online`.
+However, that produces different and usually less accurate data than `/online` due to a number of technical reasons.)

 ### Why can't it track a Realm's chat?

-Sadly, because it isn't *really* possible.
-In short, while there *is* a (somewhat) easy way of making a bot for *one single Realm-to-Discord server combination* do it, it's more or less *impossible* to make it work with multiple combinations outside of literally making a new Xbox account per Realm.
-Each account would only be able to track one Realm's chat at a time.

-The Playerlist Bot focuses on being able to support multiple servers/Realms, so it isn't happening.

-[The Realm Bot](https://realmbot.dev/) does offer this feature in its premium version.
-No idea about the technical details for how it works, but it requires a space to be taken for a dummy account anyways, so it still isn't happening here.
-The Playerlist Bot is not even supposed to touch the Realm, beyond reading the playerlist.
+A couple of reasons:
+- It's a bit difficult.
+There is a way out there, but it currently only works for *one single Realm-to-Discord server combination* unless you do a number of things to work around it.
+It's a huge time investment to make it work, and it would change how the bot is used by a decent bit.
+- Even if I *do* get it to work, it requires a dummy account to *always* be on the Realm, thus taking up a player space.
+This is something I'm against doing ever.
+- Frankly, it's out of scope for the bot.
+It would be nice, but the bot mostly tracks player join/leaves in order to not reinvent the wheel and allow for easier maintainability (the bot is largely written by one person, so maintainability is key).
+- [The Realm Bot](https://realmbot.dev/) offers this feature in its premium version.

 ## Troubleshooting